Ara225/rescue-center-website/README.md

-# Leigh Rescue Centre Website
+# Rescue Centre Website
 A pretty typical website, with the twist that it is built in a completely serverless manner, using a range of AWS services including Cognito to control access to the admin area, S3 & CloudFront for hosting, API Gateway, SNS, DynamoDB and Lambda.

-It's a small project I started partly to help my family, who run the rescue, as they were struggling to get horses rehomed and partly to get some real world experience.
-Unfortunally, I'm still waiting on the copy for it
+I built it as if it was for a horse and pony rescue centre I personally know very well (they prefer to operate via Facebook so this isn't actually in preduction).
+The goal was to build a complete, functional serverless application.

 The frontend is built using w3.css, a simple CSS framework, plain old HTML and vanilla JavaScript.
 It's hosted in S3 with CloudFront distribution, separate bucket for uploading images (deploying the frontend via CDK